Saturday, December 12, 2009

 The Huks had superior knowledge of the terrain in North and Central Luzon, the main theaters of the guerilla war.
 They could also count on the support of a mass base of peasants and farmers alienated from the government by chronic landlord abuses, grinding poverty, bureaucratic neglect and military atrocities, particularly those committed by the Military Police and Civilian Guards.
 By 1952, the high watermark of their rebellion, the Huks had an active and armed strength of more than 170,000 men and women and a mass base of over two million people.
 The Huks were finally defeated by a combination of battlefield losses and a dwindling mass base in 1955.

 Elpidio Quirino, Philippine President in 1950, said the Philippines was sending its men to fight in Korea in fulfillment of the country’s obligation as a co-signer of the United Nations Charter.
 There was another, deeper reason for committing the Philippines’ limited military power to a foreign war.
-Korea was less than 1,500 miles away and a communist victory would probably have been a severe blow to the Philippines’ campaign against the ascendant Huks.
+Korea was 1,600 miles away and a communist victory would probably have been a severe blow to the Philippines’ campaign against the ascendant Huks.

 “Poor as we are, this country is making a great sacrifice in sending you there (Korea), but every peso invested in you is a sound investment for the perpetuation of our liberty and freedom,” said Quirino to Filipinos who attended the farewell rally for the 10th BCT on 2 September 1950 at the Rizal Memorial Coliseum in Manila.